tonykwan510/MovieBase/README.md

 ## Frontend

 The search engine can be found [here](http://www.databuilder.xyz/movie).
-I will keep it running for as long as I can.The search engine is actually a primitive RESTful API that return HTML by default.
+I will keep it running for as long as I can.
+The search engine is actually a primitive RESTful API that return HTML by default.
 Below are the available keys.

 Movie endpoint:
 - `title` (optional): Title keyword.
 - `year` (optional): Release year (up to 2016).
 - `genre` (optional): 00 - Action; 01 - Adult; 02 - Adventure; 03 - Animation; 04 - Biography; 05 - Comedy; 06 - Crime; 07 - Documentary; 08 - Drama; 09 - Family; 10 - Fantasy; 11 - Film-Noir; 12 - History; 13 - Horror; 14 - Music; 15 - Musical; 16 - Mystery; 17 - News; 18 - Romance; 19 - Sci-Fi; 20 - Sport; 21 - Thriller; 22 - War; 23 - Western
 - `sortkey` (optional): Ordering of movies. `amazon_rating` or `imdb_rating`.
 - `page` (optional): Page number.
-Number of results paer page is currently fixed to be 10.
+Number of results per page is currently fixed to be 10.
 - `output` (optional): Output format. `html` or `json`.
 Default is `html`.

 Review endpoint: